 I was able to find my own identity while being surrounded by other straight and LGBTQ community members all working together to create more of a progressive society.
 I am absolutely in love with the Dutch Culture and obsessed with their fries (delicious).--Terry

-Congratulations on your upcoming Experiment summer on the Netherlands: LGBTQ+ Rights & Dutch Culture program.
+Congratulations on your upcoming Experiment summer on the Netherlands: LGBTQ+ Rights & Advocacy program.
 Visit our pre-departure page for information about our expectations, communications, and travel planning.
 In early 2019, our summer international information will be published in a secure page, found in the Parent Portal.

 In early spring, the following program-specific documents will be linked to this page: